Venezuela is engulfed in a political crisis with two rival politicians claiming to be the country's legitimate leader.

 Venezuela has been governed for the past 20 years by the socialist PSUV party.
 From 1999 to his death in 2013, Hugo Chávez was president.
-He was succeeded by Nicolás Maduro, who narrowly defeated the opposition candidate in elections.
+He was succeeded by his right-hand man, Nicolás Maduro.

-During its time in power, the PSUV has managed to gain control of many key institutions including much of the judiciary, the electoral council and the supreme court.
+During its more than two decades in power, the PSUV has gained control of many key institutions including much of the judiciary, the electoral council and the supreme court.

 But under President Maduro, Venezuela's economy collapsed.
 Shortages of basic supplies became widespread, prompting more than 5 million people to leave.